DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to modify the circuit of Lei to include two capacitor modules interspersed between the power modules as taught by Chen to improve conduction is the system.

-Regarding Claim 4, Lei teaches (Figures 1-10) wherein: the DC terminals of the power modules and the terminals of the capacitor modules (see fig. 7-8, 162-164) extend from a top surface of the power electronics module (with 224); and the first planar region and second planar surface are parallel to the top surface (see fig. 7, with 220).
+Regarding Claim 4, Lei teaches (Figures 1-10) wherein: the DC terminals of the power modules and the terminals of the capacitor modules (see fig. 7-8, 162-164) extend from a top surface of the power electronics module (with 224); and the first planar region and second planar region are parallel to the top surface (see fig. 7, with 220).
 (For example: Par.
 35-48)

-Regarding Claim 7, Lei teaches (Figures 1-10) wherein: the DC terminals of the power modules (162-164) and the terminals of the capacitor modules (at 226 and 228) extend from a top surface of the power electronics module (Fig. 8-9); and the first planar surface and second planar surface are perpendicular to the top surface (see figs. 7-9 with 222 and 169).
+Regarding Claim 7, Lei teaches (Figures 1-10) wherein: the DC terminals of the power modules (162-164) and the terminals of the capacitor modules (at 226 and 228) extend from a top surface of the power electronics module (Fig. 8-9); and the first planar surface and the second planar surface are perpendicular to the top surface (see figs. 7-9 with 222 and 169).
 (For example: Par.
 35-48)

 Regarding Claim 11, Lei teaches (Figures 1-10) a three-phase power electronics module (at fig. 2), comprising: three power modules arranged in a row (122-126), each module having a positive DC terminal (162), a negative DC terminal (164), and an AC terminal (164) and configured to convert DC electrical power delivered via the two DC terminals into AC electrical power at the AC terminal; and two capacitor modules (200), each capacitor module having a positive terminal and a negative terminal (at 214 and 216), wherein the positive terminal of each capacitor module extends between and is electrically connected with the positive DC terminals of adjacent power modules (see fig. 7); and the negative terminal of each capacitor module extends between and is electrically connected with the negative DC terminals of adjacent power modules (see fig.7).
 (For example: Par.
 35-48)